 The Company was founded in 1948 by visionary arts patron Lincoln Kirstein and legendary choreographer George Balanchine, who served as Ballet Master of NYCB from its inception until his death in 1983.
 In 1949, Jerome Robbins joined the Company as associate artistic director and, with Balanchine, created a varied repertory that grew each season.
 In 1964 NYCB moved to its current home at Lincoln Center’s New York State Theater (now the David H. Koch Theater), which was built especially for Balanchine and NYCB.

+From 1983 until his retirement in 2017 Peter Martins was the Company’s Ballet Master in Chief, and in February 2019 NYCB named Jonathan Stafford Artistic Director and Wendy Whelan Associate Artistic Director.
+The administrative management of the Company and the Koch Theater is overseen by Executive Director Katherine Brown.
 In 2009 Katherine Brown was named NYCB’s first-ever Executive Director, a position created to oversee the administrative management of the Company and its long-time home, the David H. Koch Theater at Lincoln Center.

 Today the Company has more than 90 dancers, a 62-member orchestra, and an institute for choreography (the New York Choreographic Institute), and over 150 works in active repertory.
 Virtually all of its dancers come from the affiliated School of American Ballet.
 The Company performs a 22-week season in New York City each year, in addition to annual engagements at both its summer home at the Saratoga Performing Arts Center in upstate New York, at the Kennedy Center for the Performing Arts in Washington, DC., and periodically at other performance venues in cities throughout the world.
 The Company is also responsible for the management the David H. Koch Theater, and has an annual budget of approximately $89 million.